Premier League fixtures 2020/2021 on TV – Schedule, all channels, kick-off times, PPV games on box office

 Monday 30th November

-West Ham v Aston Villa (8pm) Sky Sports Premier League / NOW TV
+West Ham v Aston Villa (8pm) Sky Sports Premier League / Main Event / NOW TV

 Saturday 5th December